-- TRAFFIC MONITORING Supports the latest traffic monitoring technologies: 10 Gbps packet sniffing, NetFlow v5, v7 and v9, sFlow, IPFIX and more. - FULLY-FEATURED CONSOLE Consolidated management through a single, interactive and configurable web portal with custom Dashboards and user Roles. - COMPLEX ANALYTICS Provides the most complex Reports with aggregated data for hosts, departments, interfaces, applications, ports, protocols etc. - REAL-TIME REPORTING The fastest solution on the market with an accuracy of just 5 seconds.
-The high accuracy makes traffic graphs appear animated. - HISTORICAL REPORTING Not only can you view the last half hour to last 10 years Reports, but you can also select any custom time period. - SCHEDULED REPORTING You can generate Scheduled Reports and email them to you or to your customers at preconfigured intervals of time. - COLLECTOR OF FLOWS & PACKETS Comes with a fully featured Flow Collector and a web-based, Wireshark-like distributed Packet Sniffer. - ADVANCED CONFIGURATION You can fine-tune most parameters, from the accuracy of IP graphs and authentication methods to the data retention intervals. - OUTSTANDING SUPPORT Includes a Contextual Help system and an Installation Wizard.
-Standard Support inquiries answered in 24 hours or less.
+- TRAFFIC MONITORING Supports the latest traffic monitoring technologies: 10 Gbps packet sniffing, NetFlow v5, v7 and v9, sFlow, IPFIX, NetStream, jFlow and more. - FULLY-FEATURED CONSOLE Consolidated management through a single, interactive and configurable web portal with custom Dashboards and user Roles. - COMPLEX ANALYTICS Provides the most complex Reports with aggregated data for hosts, departments, interfaces, applications, ports, protocols etc. - REAL-TIME REPORTING The fastest solution on the market with an accuracy of just 5 seconds.
+The high accuracy makes traffic graphs appear animated. - HISTORICAL REPORTING You view the last half hour to last 10 years Reports, and also select any custom time period.
+Supports 95th percentile. - SCHEDULED REPORTING You can generate Scheduled Reports and email them to you or to your customers at preconfigured intervals of time. - NETFLOW ANALYZER Provides a fully featured NetFlow Analyzer and Collector.
+Also works with sFlow, jFlow, cFlow, NetStream and IPFIX. - PACKET SNIFFER A distributed Packet Sniffer can save packet dumps from different parts of your network.
+Access the dumps from a Wireshark-like web interface. - ADVANCED CONFIGURATION You can fine-tune most parameters, from the accuracy of IP graphs and authentication methods to the data retention intervals. - OUTSTANDING SUPPORT Standard Support inquiries sent by email are answered by experienced engineers in 24 hours or less.
+We can use Skype or TeamViewer. - CONTEXTUAL HELP Includes a Contextual Help system, an Installation Wizard and a User Manual and Administrator's Guide in PDF format for easy printing.